andreasmhallberg/readingnotes/Juhasz, 2003. Investigating the Effects of a Set of Intercorrelated Variables on Eye Fixation Durations in Reading.md

 # Juhasz, Barbara J., and Keith Rayner.
 2003.
 “Investigating the Effects of a Set of Intercorrelated Variables on Eye Fixation Durations in Reading.”
 Journal of Experimental Psychology: Learning, Memory, and Cognition 29 (6): 1312–18. https://doi.org/10.1037/0278-7393.29.6.1312.

-[Followup in Juhasz & Rayner (2006).]
+[Followed up in Juhasz & Rayner (2006).]

-- Inverstigate effect on fixation measures of
+- Investigate effect on fixation measures of
   - word frequency
   - subjective familiarity - subjective ratings
   - word length - nr of characters